George Duncan (lecturer): Memorials and legacy

 In 2020, the City of Adelaide installed a new sign to honour Duncan's memory next to the 2002 memorial next to the Torrens.
 Headed by the words "Dr Duncan: A life tragically lost but a state transformed", the sign includes details of the story, and a large photograph of Duncan.

-In 2022, the University of Adelaide offered the Dr Duncan Memorial Scholarship, worth A$5,000, to an undergraduate law student in need of financial assistance.
+In January 2022, the University of Adelaide began to offer the Dr Duncan Memorial Scholarship, worth A$5,000, to an undergraduate law student in need of financial assistance.
 The scholarship was established by a group of donors who were supported by a grant from the Government of South Australia.

-In February–March 2022, the Adelaide Festival featured Watershed: The Death of Dr Duncan, a modern oratorio about Duncan's life, death, and its impact.
+In February and March 2022, the Adelaide Festival debuted Watershed: The Death of Dr Duncan, a modern oratorio about Duncan's life, death, and its impact.
 The work was set to music composed by Joseph Twist, with a libretto by Australian playwrights Alana Valentine and Christos Tsiolkas, directed by Neil Armfield and performed by the Adelaide Chamber Singers.
 It received good reviews, and in November 2022 won the Ruby Award for Outstanding Work within a Festival.

 On 10 May 2022, the 50th anniversary of his death, a memorial event was held at the footbridge near where he died, and the freshly repainted Pride Walk (aka Rainbow Walk) in Light Square was officially unveiled.

-Also in 2022, Adelaide historian Tim Reeves published The Death of Dr Duncan, about the case, which he had been investigating for decades.
+That same year, Adelaide historian Tim Reeves published The Death of Dr Duncan, a book describing his decades of investigation into the case.